Directing

 The Laramie Project (2021)

-This radio adaptation of Moisés Kaufman and Tectonic Theatre Project’s enduring play provided a chance to teach sixteen youth actors about Matthew Shepard, and the circumstances around his death in 1998.
-However, the rehearsal process also focused on the underlying issues around homophobia – and indifference to homophobia – that still reverberate to this day.
-In one-on-one rehearsals with each performer, we dug through each monologue for the modern parallels, the dark humor, and the enduring truths in the uncensored words of Laramie’s residents, for a radio adaptation that challenged every listener to be an active participant in making the world more inclusive.
+This radio adaptation provided a chance to teach sixteen youth actors about Matthew Shepard, and the circumstances around his death in 1998.
+The rehearsal process also focused on the underlying issues around homophobia – and indifference to homophobia – that still reverberate to this day.

 PC: Littlebrain Theatre, 2020